MatiaCwajgenbaum/DataMiningPoject/README.md

 EXPLANATIONS ON HOW TO USE THE MATERIAL:

+!!!!
+User should first change the id and password in the build_database.py file and replace the existing one by his own.
+Then,
-Users interact only with the main.py file.
+User should interact only with the main.py file.

 The user should insert the following inputs: